joelouthan/Theologicus/src/index.md

 ## The Text

-In essence, Theologicus is my exposition of Psalms 17:15.
+In essence, Theologicus--all of my completed works, sermons, commentaries and study notes--is my exposition of Psalms 17:15.

 >Psalms 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.